 You wake up one morning.
 Your eyes are hazy.
 Before you start your morning hygiene routine, you go to the kitchen to fill up the coffee maker.
 But what comes out of the tap looks like it may have already made its way through a filter of ground beans.
+How you’re faced with a problem; what to do with rusty pipes.

 Pipes, you’ve got some explaining to do.